Chad Cornes: Playing career

-Port Adelaide career (1999–2011)
+Port Adelaide career (1998–2011)

-Early career (1999–2003)
+Early career (1998–2003)

-Cornes began his AFL career as a key-forward and after playing only 6 games in 1999, was a regular in the Power forward line in 2000, booting 22 goals.
+Cornes began his AFL career as a key-forward after debuting in 1999 and playing 6 games in his first season.
+Cornes was a regular in the Power forward line in 2000, booting 22 goals.
 Between 2000 and 2003 Cornes and Tredrea formed one of the best forward partnerships in the AFL, with Chad playing up the ground demonstrating his great contested marking ability.
 Despite being one of the best forwards in the game, Cornes was moved into defence at the start of the 2004 season.

 Career change (2004–2005)

 In 2004, Cornes was moved to centre-half back.
 The new position worked wonders as Cornes began to single-handedly dominate games, earning himself his first All-Australian award, and finishing third in the Brownlow medal.
 The move to centre-half back was a key reason for Port Adelaide's dominance, which culminated in their first Premiership in 2004, defeating the Brisbane Lions by 40 points.
 He had a key defensive role on Brisbane Lions' forward Jonathan Brown during the Grand Final, restricting him to just one behind for the match.

 After Port Adelaide's dominance in 2004, Cornes was again used as a key defender to great effect.
 However, Port Adelaide was unable to repeat its finals' glory of 2004, being eliminated by cross town rivals Adelaide in the first semi-final.